Jimmie Villalobos: Professional

 In 2020, Villalobos signed with NISA side Los Angeles Force, making 6 regular season appearances and appearing in 1 post-season game during a season affected by the COVID-19 pandemic.

 On December 4, 2020, Villalobos joined USL League One side Chattanooga Red Wolves ahead of their 2021 season.
 He made his debut on May 8, 2021, starting and scoring the game-winning goal in a 1–0 win over North Texas SC.

 Villalobos was a core member of Red Wolves SC's 2022 squad which qualified for the playoffs and lost in the final to South Georgia Tormenta FC.
 He finished the year with 32 games played, four goals and two assists.

-On 3 January 2023, Villalobos signed with One Knoxville SC.
+On January 3, 2023, Villalobos signed with One Knoxville SC.
+On January 24, 2024, Forward Madison FC announced that Villalobos would join the club on a season-long loan from Knoxville.